 Able Artists Series: Inclusive Music Making

-Juno award winning composer-percussionist Jesse Stewart joined the Able Artist series to introduce inclusive music making technologies to the local community.
+Juno award-winning composer-percussionist Jesse Stewart joined the Able Artist series to introduce inclusive music-making technologies to the local community.

-H’art Centre hosts the Able Artists series to provide professional development workshops led by visiting professional artists with disabilities and leaders in the inclusive arts movement to raise awareness of the value of the arts to those with disability.
+H’art Centre hosts the Able Artists series to provide professional development workshops led by visiting professional artists with disabilities and leaders in the inclusive arts movement to raise awareness of the value of the arts to those with disabilities.

 Able Artist Series is hosted by H’art Centre and supported by the City of Kingston and Community Foundation of Kingston and Area.